If you are anything like me, you want to craft something beautiful without spending the entire day at it, so let’s Organize Your Crafting!

 For my stamp sets, I bought an additional Drawer Unit for the retired sets, wood mounted on blocks (my favorite style!).

 I assembled a mobile kitchen island, also from IKEA, for my cutting station.
-It holds my Big Shot, Simply Scored, and an industrial paper cutter on the bottom shelf.
+It holds my Big Shot, Simply Scored, and an industrial paper cutter on the top shelf.
 On the middle shelf I have 4 Wafer Die Storage Bins from Stamp-n-Storage for embossing folders, Framelits, Thinlits, and additional Magnetic Cards from Stamp-n-Storage.

-The cutting island has two wheels at one end, so at the end of the day I can lift and push back into place allowing Toby all the floor space for his rolling and showing off 🙂
+The cutting island has two wheels at one end, so at the end of the day I can lift and push back into place allowing Toby all the floor space for his rolling and showing off 🙂 Right now I have boxes full of the ingredients of Easter Baskets for 12 grandkids!
+(Today is April 1, 2019)

 Everything I have put into The Greenhouse has saved me time and space to dedicate to what really matters: making and sending cards.
 It really is true: Organize your craft and unleash your creativity!